tobold/allstaas-bnb/README.md

 I want to see the listings on the homepage

 As a user,
+so I can stay at a listing,
+I want to be able to create a booking request

+As a user,
 so I can use All Staas BnB,
 I would like to be able to create an account

 As a user,
 so I can use the website as me,
 I want to be able to log in to the All Staas BnB website

 As a user,